G-Core/product-documentation/documentation/cloud/networking/load-balancers/manage-load-balancers.md

 Timeouts:

-* **Client Data**: The maximum amount of time a Load Balancer will wait for a client to send data.
+* **Client Data (timeout client)**: The maximum amount of time a Load Balancer will wait for a client to send data.
 After that, the connection will be closed.
-* **Member Connect**: The maximum amount of time a Load Balancer will wait to establish a connection with a pool member.
+* **Member Connect (timeout connect)**: The maximum amount of time a Load Balancer will wait to establish a connection with a pool member.
 If the connection is not established within that timeframe, it’s considered a failed attempt.
-* **Member Data**: The maximum amount of time a Load Balancer will wait for a pool member to send data once a connection has been established.
+* **Member Data (timeout server)**: The maximum amount of time a Load Balancer will wait for a pool member to send data once a connection has been established.
 If no data is sent within this timeframe, the connection times out.

  <img src="https://assets.gcore.pro/docs/cloud/networking/load-balancers/manage-a-load-balancer/listeners-tab-timeouts.png" alt="Listeners tab with timeouts settings" width="80%">